Hooks Reference

 }Key fields:

-- matcher β Case-sensitive pattern for tool names (only for
+- matcher – Regex pattern for tool names, case-sensitive (only for

-Writematches only the Write tool. - Regex patterns allowed:
+^Write$to match only the Write tool. - Multiple tools:

-"command"for shell commands. ("prompt"for LLM-based evaluation is defined but not yet available.) - command β (type =
+"command"for shell commands, or"prompt"for LLM-based evaluation. - command – (type =

-prompt) Prompt text sent to the LLM (not yet supported). - timeout β Optional timeout in seconds for the specific hook.
+prompt) Prompt text sent to the LLM for evaluation (only supportsStop,UserPromptSubmit, andPreToolUseevents). - timeout – Optional timeout in seconds for the specific hook.

 For events that do not use matchers (UserPromptSubmit, Stop, SubagentStop, etc.) you can omit the field entirely: